Skip to product information

 Collapsible bookshelf with hinged sides

-Warm Tiger Maple Glow in a Charming Collapsible Bookshelf or Cookbook Holder
+Warm Tiger Maple Glow in a Charming Collapsible Bookshelf or Cookbook Holder.

 Richly figured tiger maple gives this antique collapsible bookshelf its warmth and character.
 The undulating flame grain catches the light beautifully, making even a simple stack of books feel curated and intentional.